errorNG/Python-Rock-Paper-Scissors-Recreation/README.md

  the opponent's decisions)
  and then consistently type rock, paper or scissors to stop running the code just click run and then stop running

+# Version-1.4-Notices:
+A bug was fixed where it was almost impossible for the strategy bot to use scissors A bug was fixed where the probabilities were mostly even (that was not intended)